limbernie/limbernie.github.io/_posts/2020-02-23-zetta-htb-walkthrough.md

 postgres:x:106:113:PostgreSQL administrator,,,:/var/lib/postgresql:/bin/bash
 ```

 OK.
 We have only one user, `roy`.
-With that in mind, let\'s check out `rsyncd.conf` to see what other goodies we can find.
+With that in mind, let's check out `rsyncd.conf` to see what other goodies we can find.

 ```
 # Syncable home directory for .dot file sync for me.